Benehiko/FIT2009/README.md

 Monash FIT2009 Unit Code Examples Packaged by Topic.

 ## Information
+**Please note I am using MAVEN in all of my projects for ease of import** If you are clueless about maven, go look at the wiki.
+I have posted some stuff about it there.

 Code examples and wiki information will be posted here

 Contribution is much appreciated.